Ovarian cancer: Granulosa cell tumor

 Granulosa cell tumors are the most common sex-cord stromal tumors, making up 70% of cases, and are divided into two histologic subtypes: adult granulosa cell tumors, which develop in women over 50, and juvenile granulosa tumors, which develop before puberty or before the age of 30.
 Both develop in the ovarian follicle from a population of cells that surrounds germinal cells.

 Adult granulosa cell tumor

-Adult granulosa cell tumors are characterized by later onset (30+ years, 50 on average).
-These tumors produce high levels of estrogen, which causes its characteristic symptoms: menometrorrhagia; endometrial hyperplasia; tender, enlarged breasts; postmenopausal bleeding; and secondary amenorrhea.
+Adult granulosa cell tumors are characterized by a later onset (30+ years, 50 on average).
+These tumors produce high levels of estrogen, which causes their characteristic symptoms: menometrorrhagia; endometrial hyperplasia; tender, enlarged breasts; postmenopausal bleeding; and secondary amenorrhea.
 The mass of the tumor can cause other symptoms, including abdominal pain and distension, or symptoms similar to an ectopic pregnancy if the tumor bleeds and ruptures.

 Sertoli-Leydig cell tumor

 Sertoli-Leydig tumors are most common in women before the age of 30, and particularly common before puberty.